Looking for proven ways to optimize your pricing page? I invite you to read these sure-fire 10 tips to increase conversions fast.

 Not all security badges are create equal, however.
 A survey performed by the Baymard Institute found that Norton led the pack in customer recognition and feelings of safety when it comes to paying online.

-3. Display social proof.
+3. Display Social Proof

-In many ways, the same things that enhance your landing pages will enhance your pricing page as well.
+In many ways, the same things that enhance your landing pages will optimize your pricing page as well.
 Just like social proof can help motivate that first click, it can also motivate each subsequent click throughout your conversion funnel.